Drug Interactions between conjugated estrogens and levothyroxine

 Applies to: levothyroxine and conjugated estrogens

 Before taking conjugated estrogens, tell your doctor if you also use levothyroxine.
 You may need dose adjustments or special tests in order to safely take both medications together.
 If you are already taking conjugated estrogens and levothyroxine, your thyroid levels may need to be measured if your dose of conjugated estrogens is changed or stopped.
 You should notify your doctor if you have symptoms of low thyroid such as tiredness, feeling cold, constipation, unexplained weight gain, depression, joint or muscle pain, thinning hair or hair loss, dry skin, hoarseness, and abnormal menstrual periods.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
-Do not stop using your medications without first talking to your doctor first.
+Do not stop using any medications without first talking to your doctor.

 Drug and food interactions